wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * That is His Excellency- to find a democratic and constitutional solution to the current **crisis** which will permit the people of Australia to decide as soon as possible what should be the outcome of the deadlock which developed over supply between the two Houses of Parliament and between the Government and the Opposition parties.

 * The ADC and the Dairying Research Committee will be able to play their respective parts in assisting the dairy industry through its present **crisis**.

+* The report entitled 'The **Crisis** of Democracy' talks about the problem of the governability of democracies'.

 * I remind the House that that period from 1972 to 1975 was a period of great **crisis** for home owners in Australia and for the housing industry.